2025 RGME Autumn Colloquium on Fragments

 One such initiative is a new project by the Cantus database (Cantus: A Database for Latin Ecclesiastical Chant – Inventories of Chant Sources) to produce a database of the musical manuscript fragments in Ege’s Portfolio of Fifty Original Leaves from Western Manuscripts (FOL).

-Ege’s notorious FOL Portfolio was issued in multiple sets now widely dispersed in public or private collections through North America and beyond.
+Ege’s renownd or notorious FOL Portfolio was issued in multiple sets now widely dispersed in public or private collections through North America and beyond.
 Like others of Ege’s Portfolios, some sets are lost, or lost track of.
 Some have themselves become fragmented, as parts have been removed, as specific manuscript specimens were further disjointed from their relatives, original or newer companions in the biblioclasts’ assemblages.
 Some of these ‘orphans’ or cast-offs have lost their identifying Ege mats or labels, further to complicate the issues of identification, recognition, and retrieval.

 For years, the RGME and others, whether individual, collective, or institutional, have investigated aspects of that FOL Portfolio and others created by Ege, who deployed fragments of manuscript and printed materials presented as specimens for study and display.
 The RGME’s long-term project of research in these fields focuses on the variety of Ege’s Portfolios overall.
 Dedicated to specific genres of books, such as Famous Books or Famous Bibles, they include not only manuscript fragments but also a multitude of printed materials ranging from incunabula (up to the year 1500) to the twentieth century; all were selected and arranged by Ege and his circle as specimens of the graphic arts and book arts for instruction and display.
 (For examples, see our blog on Manuscript Studies and its Contents List for Ege materials.)